Olfj/tree/README.md

 # tree_plus

 A replica of the built in `tree` command with some extra options.
-Default behaviour is to give the entire tree starting from the working directory, excluding files (i.e. the same behaviour as `tree`).
+Default behaviour is to give the entire tree, including hidden folders and excluding files, starting from the working directory.
+The program has no special handling of symlinks, junctions, restricted folders, etc. so running this on your entire C: drive will most likely fail.
+The intended use is to quickly get an overview of a small file tree.

 ### Usage: